 “They’re— they—” I struggled for a moment, still mortified at having it out there in the open, even if it was just one person who I’d probably never see again.
 “My hallucinations are more coherent than that.
 Singular, separate, almost never replacements or additions for real people or objects.”

 “Right, got it.”
 Raine nodded, dead serious.
 “And do you see any right now?”

 “Do we— do you— do you have to ask that?
 Can’t we, I don’t know, talk about something else?”

 I hesitated, then raised my eyes to the scribble-thing still peering in through the cafe’s front window.

 “Yes.
-Outside, there’s a thing made of rents and breaks, gaps in the air which open on blackness.
-It actually peered through the window when you entered, hasn’t stopped staring.”
+Outdoors, there’s a thing made of rents and breaks, gaps in the air which open on blackness.
+It actually peered through the window when you entered, and hasn’t stopped staring.”

 Raine’s body language changed.
-She sat up, turned to look over her shoulder as if she could see the monster, her head on a swivel.
+She sat up and turned to look over her shoulder as if she could see the monster, her head on a swivel.
 Suddenly both her hands were visible over the tabletop as she flexed her fingers.
 She looked at me, then back at the window.